serras/poke-fun/guide/tech-intro.md

 }
 ```

-The view consumes this view model, and shows a button with a text indicating the amount of times it has been clicked.
+The view consumes this view model, and shows a button with a text indicating the number of times it has been clicked.
 Note how the `.increment()` function in the view model is tied to the use case in the view.

 ```kotlin
 @Composable fun Screen(counter: Counter) {